anee127/Milestone-Project-4/README.md

 -	provide a website with easy navigation and simple design.
 -	Provide simple and straight forward information for users to purchase products.
 -	Be able to add, edit and delete products directly from the webpage rather than through Django admin.
+- 	create blogs for users to read and comment on
 ### Scope Plane
 **Features**
 -	Responsive design